pawamoy/website/_posts/2018-02-01-docker-compose-django-postgres-nginx.markdown

   You should be able to understand everything here.
 However, we added two new
   things: the `database1: volumes:` directive, and the root `volumes:` directive.
-You need to declare your volumes in the root `volumes:` directive if you want them to be kept permanently.
+You need to declare your volumes in the root `volumes:` directive if you want them to be kept persistently.
 Then, you can bind a volume to a directory in the container.
 Here, we bind our declared `database1_volume` to the `database1` container's `/var/lib/postgresql/data` directory.
-Everything added to this directory will be permanently stored in the volume called `database1_volume`.
+Everything added to this directory will be persistently stored in the volume called `database1_volume`.
 So each subsequent run of the container will have access to the previous data!
 It means you can stop and restart your service without losing the data.